neel7777/pjournal/README.md

 for taxes, and to flex on friends (lol).
 Motivation for the project came from trying to avoid using IOS apps that have the same functions but cost a monthly fee,

-This app contains both front end/back end is still a work in progress.
+This app contains the front end and is a work in progress

 To do:
+back end deployment
 authentication with username/password
 standings with profit, hours played, hourly styling stuff